frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/motors.md

 In FRC, a number of different motor options are available, all with different advantages and use cases.
 The most common type of motor found in modern FRC is the "CIM class" motor.
 This includes the CIM, Mini-CIM, VEXpro Falcon 500, WCP Kraken x60, REV NEO, and REV NEO Vortex.
 While each of the CIM class motors have different speeds and power, they have two traits in common for modeling:

-* The motors' outer diameters can be represented with a 2.5" diameter circle (some are slightly smaller at 60mm/2.362").
+* The motors' outer diameters can be represented with a 2.5" (~64 mm) diameter circle (some are slightly smaller at 60mm).
-* The motors have anywhere from 2 to 11 holes for mounting, but all are on a 2" diameter bolt circle (See below image).
-The holes are #10-32 threaded, as #10-32 is the hardware standard for FRC COTS parts.
+* The motors have anywhere from 2 to 11 holes for mounting, but all are on a 2" (50.8 mm) diameter bolt circle (See below image).
+The holes are #10-32 threaded, as #10-32 is the hardware standard for American FRC COTS parts.

+!!!
+Warning
+    Unfortunately, #10-32 is *very* similar to M5, a common metric size.
+They are difficult to tell apart, which makes it very easy to damage a motor by using the wrong one.
+Always take care when selecting motor mounting bolts, and don't force in a bolt if it is difficult to turn.

 <figure>
     <img src="\img\learning-course\stage1b\cimBoltCircle.webp" style="width:50%">
-    <figcaption>Mounting holes for CIM class motors are on a 2" diameter bolt circle.
-All of the holes are 1" away from the center of the motor.</figcaption>
+    <figcaption>Mounting holes for CIM class motors are on a 2" (50.8 mm) diameter bolt circle.
+All of the holes are 1" (25.4 mm) away from the center of the motor.</figcaption>
 </figure>

 All of the exercises for this stage will use CIM class motors.